 The pain you feel after throwing out your back will usually go away on its own.

-To speed up your recovery, you can apply ice for the first three days after it happens, and use heat after the third day.
+To speed up your recovery, you can apply an ice pack for the first three days after it happens and use a heating pad after the third day.

 You can use over-the-counter pain medications, but be sure to speak with a doctor before taking them.